ReillyBova/Global-Illumination/README.md

 #### Point Light Photon Emission
 Point lights emit photons uniformly in all directions.
 In order to achieve this, each photon leaves the point light in a direction chosen from a standard spherical point-picking process with rejection-sampling.

 ##### Figure 16: A visualization of photon emission from point lights.
 Note that the lines represent the vector of emission for each photon, and their color represents the carried power of the photon.
-In (16a) there is one point light with a power of 15, and in (16b) there are two point lights — one tinted red and with a power of 5, and the other tinted white and with a power 15.
-In both figures, 500 photons were emitted.
+In (16a) there is one point light with a power of 15, and in (16b) there are two point lights — both with a power of 15, but one tinted red and the other white.
+In both figures, 1000 photons were stored.
 | Figure 16a | Figure 16b |
 |:---:|:---:|
 | ![Fig 16a](/gallery/figures/fig_16a.png?raw=true) | ![Fig 16b](/gallery/figures/fig_16b.png?raw=true) |